 in intentional communities, ecology, New Age spirituality and entheogens." (ref.) ...
 "From a historical perspective,

-the New Age phenomenon [i.e., New Age movement] is rooted in the counterculture of the 1960s."
+the New Age phenomenon [i.e., the New Age movement and spirituality] is rooted in the counterculture of the 1960s."
 (Wikipedia ref.) (pontifical council ref.)

 The ultimate goal of the New Age hippie counterculture movement is to unite the world's religions and cultures to